Lordosis: Braces

 The Boston brace is a plastic exterior that can be made with a small amount of lordosis to minimize stresses on discs that have experienced herniated discs.
 In the case where Ehlers Danlos syndrome (EDS) is responsible, being properly fitted with a customized brace may be a solution to avoid strain and limit the frequency of instability.

 Tai chi

-While not really a 'treatment', the martial art of tai chi calls for adjusting the lower back curvature (as well as the rest of the spinal curvatures) through specific re-alignments of the pelvis to the thighs, it's referred to in shorthand as 'dropping the tailbone'.
+While not a treatment, the martial art of tai chi calls for adjusting the lower back curvature (as well as the rest of the spinal curvatures) through specific re-alignments of the pelvis to the thigh; it is referred to in shorthand as 'dropping the tailbone'.
 The specifics of the structural change are school specific and are part of the jibengong (essential technique) of these schools.
-The adjustment is referred to in tai chi literature as 'when the lowest vertebrae are plumb erect...'
+The adjustment is referred to in tai chi literature as 'when the lowest vertebrae are plumb erect'.